TVH: A successful WAN RFP project

-In 2018 Tam Tam Consulting (TTC) had the pleasure of cooperating on/ undertaking a WAN RFP project for TVH Parts.
+Tam Tam Consulting (TTC) had the pleasure of cooperating on/ undertaking a WAN RFP project for TVH Parts.
 After the project completion, an interview was conducted with Ronald Grunewald, Group IT Infrastructure Manager at TVH.

 Perhaps the TVH-story can inspire you to start a WAN project for your company.

 What was the reason for starting a WAN RFP project?

 The WAN-contract with the current supplier had already been ongoing for 7 years and was almost coming to an end.
 At the start of my assignment, we immediately decided to extend the existing contract for an additional 6 months in order to have sufficient time for research into technology changes and possible interesting market evolutions.
 We also wanted to assess which innovations could support our fast-growing business and whether we still had the right partner for this.

 What made you decide to start this project with an external consultant?